CI and Testing

 Additional checks

-If your deployment uses local authorization, you should validate your local authorization configuration using the oso-cloud CLI.
+If your deployment uses Local Authorization, you should validate your Local Authorization configuration using the oso-cloud CLI.

 Deploy